yizzuide/XFSettings/README.md

 # XFSettings
-This is IOS UI framework,the goal is build setting interface more fast,more convenient.
+Custom UITableView for settings,the goal is build setting interface more fast,more convenient.

 ![XFSettings usage1](./Doc/usage1.gif)